 Given operator systems $X\subseteq B(H)$ and $Y\subseteq B(K)$, the spatial tensor product is the norm closure of the algebraic tensor product $X\otimes Y$ in $B(H\otimes K)$ and will be denoted by $\otimes_{sp}$.
-In the case where $X$ and $Y$ are \cst-algebras, the spacial tensor product is exactly the min tensor product of \cst-algebras.
-The Fubini tensor product on operator systems is defined as follows:
+In the case where $X$ and $Y$ are \cst-algebras, the spatial tensor product is exactly the min tensor product of \cst-algebras.
+The Fubini tensor product of operator systems is defined as follows:

 When $X$ and $Y$ are von Neumann algebras, the Fubini tensor product is exactly the von Neumann tensor product.